 You can maintain this common strategy in a Scrumban method, but Kanban suggests doing so in potentially different and even more granular ways, understanding that constraints stimulate behavioral changes in the team.
 This practice is called in the WIP Limit Kanban (the work in progress limit).

-In the first Scrumban iteration, your team should try to predict how many product backlog items they will be able to deliver.
-This number is the Throughput Forecast and defines that the total WIP Limit of this iteration as that amount.
-For new items that are added, old items must be either finished or downgraded.
+In the first Scrumban iteration, your team should try to predict how many product backlog items they will be able to deliver, or the Throughput Forecast.
+It defines the total WIP Limit of an iteration.
+For each new item, an old item must be finished or downgraded.
 As new sprints occur, you will have an average throughput history and you can adjust the WIP Limit according to the reality of the team’s performance.